Digital-Repository-of-Ireland/dri-documentation/depositor-guide/03-edit.rst

 It is also possible to associate organisations with the collection by selecting 'Manage Organisations' from the editor tools.
 In the Manage Organisations modal there are two lists, the available organisations on the left (1) and those that are currently associated with the collection on the right (2).
 Move organisations between the lists by selecting them and using the right (3) and left (4) arrows.
-At least one of the selected organisations should be set as the depositing organisation.
-This is done by selecting the organisation in the depositing organisation drop down (5).
+At least one of the associated organisations should be set as the depositing organisation by selecting the organisation in the depositing organisation drop down (5).
 Save your changes by pressing 'Set Organisations'.

 .. figure:: images/manage_orgs.png